1. Top 3 best VPNs

 3. Keeper: the best password manager for security

-How to choose a password manager to secure your laptop
+How to choose a password manager to secure your phone

 How we test password managers

-We try out the program’s mobile apps, desktop apps, and even browser extensions on a variety of devices, including a Samsung Note 20 smartphone, a ThinkPad T470 running Windows 10, and an iPad Pro.
-The browsers we used include Microsoft Edge, Google Chrome, and Mozilla Firefox.
+For this, we try out their desktop apps, mobile apps, and browser extensions on a variety of devices and platforms—a ThinkPad T470 running Windows 10, a Samsung Note 20 smartphone, an iPad Pro, and Microsoft Edge, Google Chrome, and Mozilla Firefox.

 Password managers FAQs

 All of the top password managers offer compatible apps for mobile and desktop, and you can also protect multiple devices on a single plan, thanks to features like cross-platform synchronization.
 Moreover, smartphones combine password managers with biometrics, passcodes, and/or face ID to crank up security, which may not be available in the browser versions.

 Password managers can be hacked because, at the end of the day, they're akin to any other computer system.
 Two popular and recent examples are Passwordstate and LastPass where the hackers managed to infiltrate the system and steal personal information.